 Ikoyi has worked closely with Max and Noel Venning of Three Sheets Bar to create a drinks menu designed to be paired with our food.
 Ikoyi welcomes you to our bar where we also serve ingredients inspired by the West African region.

-We open for lunch on Friday and Saturday from 12:00 pm (the last seating is at 2:00 pm) and for dinner from Monday to Saturday from 5:00 pm (the last seating is at 8:45 pm).
-We will require all tables back after 2 hours.
+We open for lunch Thursday to Saturday from 12:00 pm to 2:15 pm and for dinner from Monday to Saturday from 5:30 pm to 8.45 pm.
+We will require all tables back after 2 hours & 45 minutes.

 Please note that we only take table reservations up to 2 absolute months in advance.